fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 Offer:
 ...
-m=audio ...same as above...
+m=audio ...same as Example 1 ...
 ...
-m=video ...same as above...
+m=video ...same as Example 1 ...
-...same rtpmap/fmtp as above... a=sendrecv
+...same rtpmap/fmtp as Example 1...
+a=sendrecv
 a=mid:v1 (max resolution)
 a=rid:0 send pt=*; max-width=1280; max-height=720; max-fps=15